rancher/elemental-toolkit/docs/content/en/docs/Getting started/_index.md

 ## Building cOS derivatives

-The starting point to use cos-toolkit is to check out our [examples](https://github.com/rancher-sandbox/cOS-toolkit/tree/master/examples) and our [creating bootable images](../creating-derivatives/creating_bootable_images) section.
+The starting point to use elemental-toolkit is to check out our [examples](https://github.com/rancher/elemental-toolkit/tree/master/examples) and our [creating bootable images](../creating-derivatives/creating_bootable_images) section.

-The only requirement to build derivatives with `cos-toolkit` is Docker installed.
-If you are interested in building cOS-toolkit itself, see [Development notes](../development).
+The only requirement to build derivatives with `elemental-toolkit` is Docker installed.
+If you are interested in building elemental-toolkit itself, see [Development notes](../development).

 The toolkit itself is delivered as a set of standalone, re-usable OCI artifacts which are tagged and tracked as standard OCI images and it is installed inside the container image to provide the same featureset among derivatives, see [how to create bootable images](../creating-derivatives/creating_bootable_images).